tompscanlan/chef-solo-proxy/README.md

 # Description
-## Chef Solo proxy environment varriable
+## Chef Solo proxy environment variable
-Adds a proxy environment varriable to Chef Solo.
+Adds a proxy environment variable to Chef Solo.
 I ran into a problem where my Vagrant box could not provision behind the company proxy, after reading this thread: https://github.com/mitchellh/vagrant/issues/640 I decided to write a cookbook that I could drop into my run list.

 # Attributes
  * ###[chef_solo_proxy][http_proxy]
-    Sets an environment varriable for the http proxy Default value: nil
+    Sets an environment variable for the http proxy Default value: nil

  * ###[chef_solo_proxy][https_proxy]
-    Sets an environment varriable for the https secure proxy Default value: nil
+    Sets an environment variable for the https secure proxy Default value: nil

  * ###[chef_solo_proxy][no_proxy]
-    List of hosts that should not go through proxy
+    List of hosts that should not be called through the proxy

 # Usage
 In my vagrant file I use the following: